 COL STREIT: And you forwarded the email to Defence Legal, the representative you've identified there, for consideration and action.
-Ultimately, the Coroner issued a Direction, didn't he, releasing the flight data recorder to DFSB?
+Ultimately, the Coroner issued a Direction, didn't he, releasing the flight

-25 COL STREIT: But it was on the basis, was it, having regard to 25 paragraph 59 of your statement, that the information from the recording 26 would be shared with the Coroner?
+COL STREIT: But it was on the basis, was it, having regard to paragraph 59 of your statement, that the information from the recording would be shared with the Coroner?